- +44 (0) 1875 852141

 After your game, you must pull a pint in the historic stone-face clubhouse and watch other golfers trying to putt from the large swale on the back corner of the 18th green.
 Longniddry Golf Club is truly ‘A Tale of Two Stories’.

-Dave Finn is our Canadian Correspondent.
-To read more about golf in Scotland visit his website at http://golftravelandleisure.com/category/europe/sc...
+To read more about golf in Scotland visit Dave Finn's website at http://golftravelandleisure.com/category/europe/sc...

 We returned to Longniddry this year, since I was impressed with the quality of the greens, when playing Longniddry last year.Although not your typical links course, Longniddry does have some links feel to it.
 But the course also reminds me of the beautiful courses along the French coast south of Calais.
 The Longniddry clubhouse oozes history, and although the club is a typical members club, there is a very welcoming atmosphere.